How to Clone Hard Drive in Windows 7 without Reinstalling: 4 Steps

 You can easily clone hard drive in Windows 7 with the help of best cloning software - AOMEI Backupper Professional.
 It not only allows you to clone hard drive to larger drive, but also smaller drive (with the intelligent clone method).
 And you align SSD disk and improve its performance.

-If you just want to clone Windows 7 to a larger hard drive without reinstalling Windows operating system or installed programs, you could try system clone feature.
-Besides, you could clone hard drive with command prompt if you’re an IT expert.
+If you just want to clone Windows 7 to a larger hard drive without reinstalling Windows operating system or installing programs, you could try system clone feature.